Frank Reaugh

 Charles Franklin Reaugh (December 29, 1860 – May 6, 1945), known as Frank Reaugh, was an American artist, photographer, inventor, patron of the arts, and teacher, who was called the "Dean of Texas Painters".
 Born and raised in Illinois, he moved as a youth with his family to Texas.
 There he developed an art career devoted to portraying Texas Longhorns, and the animals and landscapes of the vast regions of the Great Plains and the American Southwest.
 He worked in both pastels and oil paints and was a prolific artist, producing more than 7,000 known works.
 He was active in the Society of Western Artists.

 Early years

 Reaugh was born in 1860 near Jacksonville, the seat of Morgan County in west central Illinois, to George Washington Reaugh, who had worked as a miner in the California gold rush, and the former Clarinda Morton Spilman.
 Reaugh (pronounced RAY), moved with his parents and family in 1876 to Terrell in Kaufman County east of Dallas.
 The original family name was "Castelreaugh", but his Irish immigrant ancestors had shortened it to "Reaugh" when they entered the United States.
 The Reaughs initially made their living in Terrell by cultivating cotton, still a major commodity crop in East Texas.

-Reaugh developed his skills by copying the works of European masters from magazines and illustrations of larger animals found in anatomy books.
-He studied the writings of naturalists Louis Agassiz and John Burroughs.
+Reaugh was inspired by these drives: riding horseback next to a huge herd of cattle, seeing wild birds and animals, and traveling through a wide variety of landscapes.